How to Look Confident in Headshots Even If You Hate Being Photographed

 5) How do I calm my nerves before a headshot session?

 Arrive early so you are not rushed.
 Take a few slow breaths.
 Listen to music that makes you feel confident.
 Most importantly, remember that the session is collaborative.
-A great headshot experience should feel supportive, not intimidating.
+A great headshot session in Nashville or Franklin should feel supportive and specific to you, not intimidating.

 6) Why do professional headshots make such a difference for my career?

 Your headshot is often the first impression someone has of you online.
 Whether it is LinkedIn, your company website, or a speaking engagement, a strong professional image communicates confidence and credibility before you ever speak.
-Investing in professional photography is really an investment in how you show up in the world.
+Investing in professional headshots is an investment in how you show up, in Nashville boardrooms, on LinkedIn, and everywhere your name is attached to your work.

 7) How do I choose the right Nashville Headshot Photographer if I feel awkward in photos?